 A TMJ disorder brings stiffness, pain, or a burning sensation that starts from your jaw and radiates towards your ears and neck.
 It is a condition that affects the temporomandibular joint (TMJ), which is a joint that allows you to speak, chew, and yawn.
 It can open, close, and slide from side to side.

 TMD (temporomandibular joint dysfunction) is a common condition that can you can deal with through the application of different methods.
-I am a TMJ chiropractor in Kembangan, Singapore, and here are my five suggestions to help you deal with your TMJ pain.
+I am a TMJ chiropractor Singapore, and here are my five suggestions to help you deal with your TMJ pain at the most reasonable price.

 #1: Dental Options